JabRef/jabref/docs/adr/0006-only-translated-strings-in-language-file.md

 ## Context and Problem Statement

 JabRef has translation files `JabRef_it.properties`, ...
-There are translated and unstranslated strings.
+There are translated and untranslated strings.
 Which ones should be in the translation file?

 ## Decision Drivers